-Depending on when a committee qualifies, its first electronic report filing may be a 24-hour independent expenditure report, or a semi-annual report.
+Depending on when a committee qualifies, its first electronic filing may be a 24-hHour/10-Day independent expenditure report, or a semi-annual report.
 Some local jurisdictions may require campaign forms to be filed electronically.
 Contact the local jurisdiction for information.